-Research by Agenda and AVA, Mapping the Maze, identifies what specialist services for women exist across the substance misuse, criminal justice, homelessness and mental health sectors in England and Wales.^{xiii} It found:
+Research by Agenda and AVA, Mapping the Maze, identifies what specialist services for women exist across the substance misuse, criminal justice, homelessness and mental health sectors in England and Wales.12 It found:

-- Patchy provision for women across these sectors, with a woman's ability to access services being dependent on where she lives. - Only 59 of 173 areas in England and Wales provided accommodation specifically for women that was not a refuge, with refuge provision the most commonly reported type of homelessness provision for women. - Many refuges were either unable to provide support to women experiencing multiple disadvantage or had limited capacity to do so.
-This leaves women experiencing multiple disadvantage who are homeless with very few women-specific safe options.
+- Patchy provision for women, with a woman's ability to access services being dependent on where she lives. - Only 59 of 173 areas in England and Wales provided accommodation specifically for women that was not a refuge, with refuge provision the most commonly reported type of homelessness provision for women. - Many refuges were either unable to provide support to women experiencing multiple disadvantage or had limited capacity to do so.